 4. Healthcare

-In healthcare, a hospital will typically integrate its Electronic Health Record (EHR) system with its billing system and the patient portal, which is a smart move.
-When a doctor updates a patient’s record, for instance, the billing information is automatically generated and sent, really streamlining the whole revenue cycle management process.
+A hospital will often integrate its Electronic Health Record (EHR) system with its billing and patient portal systems.
+When a doctor updates an EHR, for instance, the system automatically triggers billing and revenue cycle management processes.

 5. Retail